 Teaching

-Student Testimonials (across design & manufacturing courses)
+Student Testimonials (across multiple courses)

 Pictures from my past teaching (from top left to bottom right): MIT students with a series of clean water prototypes for a partner organization in India, a hands-on investment casting lab, an end-of-semester project showcase, a Stanford student and her sand cast aluminum espresso press, a Stanford undergraduate advisee and his summer research poster, and a group of Zambian inventors/entrepreneurs and MIT students at the Kafue Innovation Center in Zambia.